Is Pollution Contributing to Your Acne

 When combined with sun exposure, ground-level ozone (O3) depletes the skin’s natural antioxidants and leads to an increase in inflammation, which plays a role in acne as well.

-A Chinese study found that times of increased air-pollution concentration corresponded with an increased number of patients scheduling doctors’ appointments for acne.
+A Chinese study found that times of increased air pollution concentration corresponded with an increased number of patients scheduling doctors’ appointments for acne.

-In a Chinese study of 62 subjects with acne, elevated concentrations of three specific components of air pollution were associated withincreased oil production and more acne blemishes.
+In a Chinese study of 62 subjects with acne, elevated concentrations of three specific components of air pollution were associated with increased oil production and more acne blemishes.

 Research hasn’t uncovered specific ways to minimize acne breakouts in high-pollution environments just yet, but these general skincare recommendations apply to anyone who experiences acne, regardless of where they live—and just might help minimize the effect pollution has on acne.